Seattleites take to the streets to celebrate Biden-Harris win

 “It’s just very emotional,” Black said.
 “I am a gay, Black man.
 A lot of this world’s against me already.”

-The movement for Black lives was the most important issue for him going into this election, he said, having grown up with conversations with his family about how to avoid being brutalized by police.
-He had been worried about the future of gay marriage, too.
+The movement for Black lives was the most important issue for him going into this election, and he said he had been worried about the future of gay marriage, too.

 “I honestly felt like if Trump were to win again, gay marriage would have been abolished and I would not have been able to get married until my late 40s or whatever when someone came along to overturn that ruling,” Black said.

-McKenzie said one of the biggest impacts of the Trump presidency on his own life was watching his family members become believers of the conspiracy theory known as QAnon, whose followers believe Trump was put in power to combat a liberal cabal of pedophiles.
+Whoever occupies the White House for the next four years will have a lot of work to do to stimulate the economy, Bracamonte said.

-“It’s completely changed their personality,” McKenzie said.
-“I hope to reconnect with my family once all this blows over.”
+“What are you going to do to get this country back to work?” he asked.

-Staff reporters Daniel Beekman and Nina Shapiro contributed to this report.
+Seattle Times staff reporters Daniel Beekman, Brendan Kiley, Mike Lindblom and Nina Shapiro contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.